Skip to main content

 From heritage centres and restaurants to campgrounds and resorts, the Indigenous entrepreneurs in the Kootenays would like to enrich your travel experience.
 Below is a selection of Indigenous-owned businesses and experiences available in the region:

-Ainsworth Hot Springs Resort (Kootenay Lake)
+Ainsworth Hot Springs Resort

-Located on the Western shores of Kootenay Lake between Balfour and Kaslo, Ainsworth Hot Springs Resort combines the therapeutic and healing waters of the natural hot springs nearby with a first-class resort, fantastic cuisine at the Ktunaxa Grill Restaurant, and stunning mountain views.
+Located on the Western shores of Kootenay Lake between Balfour and Kaslo, Ainsworth Hot Springs Resort combines the therapeutic and healing waters of the natural hot springs at this first-class resort (which is owned & operated by the Lower Kootenay Band), fantastic cuisine at the Ktunaxa Grill Restaurant, and stunning mountain views.
 Enjoy the mineral waters at either the main lounging pool or in the 150-foot horseshoe cave.
-Long used by the Ktunaxa Nation to relax and rejuvenate after long days of fishing, hunting and gathering, the resort is now owned and operated by the Lower Kootenay Band.
-Book a stay in the Yaqan Nukiy Suites.

 Ainsworth Hot Springs Resort; photo by Kari Medig

-Bear & Bone Burger Co.
-(Golden)
+Bear & Bone Burger Company

 Feast on a juicy burger made with locally raised longhorn beef from Whisky Hill at Bear & Bone Burger Co. in Golden.
 For those with an appetite, go big or go home with the quadruple-stacked The Canadian Burger.
 For a unique taste, give the Bugaboo Buffalo burger a try.

-Cross River Education & Retreat Centre (Radium Hot Springs)
+Cross River Education & Retreat Centre

 Situated on the shores of Koocanusa Lake, the Tobacco Plains Indian Band runs three campgrounds for guests – Big Springs Campground and RV Park, Ayes Ranch Campground and RV Park, and Dorr Road Campground and RV Park.
 Enjoy the sandy beaches and lakeside camping on Koocanusa Lake.

-Legend Logos and Legend Lake Tours (Creston)
+Legend Logos & Lake Tours

 Stop in at Legend Logos in Creston for an Indigenous experience, featuring a gift shop with many souvenirs, beadwork and much more.
 Learn about the local Indigenous culture and traditions at the Yaqan Nukiy Heritage Centre.
-Legend Logos also offers a 2.5-hour boat tour on Kootenay Lake with their Legend Lake Tours running in July and August.
+Legend Logos also offers a 2.5-hour boat tour on Kootenay Lake with their Legend Lake Tours running in August.
 Learn the ancestral teachings of the Indigenous People who have lived on Kootenay Lake and its tributaries for over 10,000 years.

-Raven’s Nest Resort (Fairmont Hot Springs)
+Raven’s Nest Resort & Campground

 Columbia Valley views from log cabins; photo courtesy of Raven’s Nest Resort

-River’s Edge Ranch & RV Park (Yahk)
+River’s Edge Ranch & RV Park

 A small campground in an incredible setting alongside the Moyie River, in the village of Yahk, about 40 km / 25 mi east of Creston, near the Yahk Provincial Park.
 New, are their yurts – which are located alongside the beautiful Moyie River.
 They offer jaw-dropping stargazing views, as you snuggle in to your unit in nature.

-St. Eugene Golf Resort Casino (Cranbrook)
+St. Eugene Golf Resort Casino

 Learn about the traditional knowledge and culture of the Ktunaxa Nation at the Ktunaxa Interpretive Centre at the St. Eugene Golf Resort Casino.